IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I have not been able to discover the cause of those properties of gravity from phenomena, and I frame no hypotheses; for whatever is not deduced from the phenomena is to be called a hypothesis, and hypotheses, whether metaphysical or physical, whether of occult qualities or mechanical, have no place in experimental philosophy.”

 >“Plato is my friend — Aristotle is my friend — but my greatest friend is truth.”

+>“I can calculate the motions of the heavenly bodies, but not the madness of the people.”

 >“I have studied these things — you have not.”<sup id="a2"><a href="#f2">2</a></sup>